General Terms and Conditions Coinmerce B.V.

 3.2 The User expressly agrees to provide Coinmerce (solicited and unsolicited) with all information that is of importance in the context of legitimation and the detection of money laundering, terrorist financing, fraud or other financial crime.
 The User gives Coinmerce permission to record this information and related documentation.

 3.3 The User declares and guarantees to Coinmerce that all data provided by him or her is correct and not misleading in any way.
 In addition, the User represents and warrants to Coinmerce that he or she:

-- is not resident or established in a country that does not tolerate, or only to a limited extent tolerates, the offering of services relating to Cryptocurrencies to its residents;
+• is not resident or established in a country that does not tolerate, or only to a limited extent tolerates, the offering of services relating to Virtual Currencies to its residents;

-- is not domiciled or established in a country where sanctions are applicable that have been proclaimed by the United Nations, the European Union, the United States and/or another relevant government or organisation;
+• is not domiciled or established in a country where sanctions are applicable that have been proclaimed by the United Nations, the European Union, The Netherlands, the United States and/or another relevant government or organisation;

 3.4 As long as the User has not successfully completed the onboarding process used by Coinmerce, which is assessed and approved exclusively by Coinmerce and/or (a) third party (parties) designated by Coinmerce, he or she is not entitled to use the Services.